MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-use-the-mapi-crash-recovery-api.md

 ---
 title: "Use the MAPI Crash Recovery API"
-description: This article describes how to use the MAPICrashRecovery API and provides syntax.
+description: This topic contains a code sample in C++ that shows how to call the MAPICrashRecovery function from the UnhandledExceptionFilter function.
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer